 While many westerners have a wide array of visa-free travel options to much of the developed world (when was the last time the average European or American traveled somewhere that required a visa?) all of our talk here about second passports may make you wonder: “What is the most valuable passport in the world?”

-According to various indices, Americans can access 172 countries visa-free.
-However, European nationals have a leg up on the rest of the world because they enjoy permanent access to the nations of the EU, whereas foreigners may stay only three out of every six months.
+For example, according to sources, United States citizens can travel to 172 countries visa-free.
+However, European nationals have a leg up on the rest of the world because they enjoy permanent access to the nations of the European Union, whereas foreigners may stay only three out of every six months.

 Top 5 Most valuable passports for visa-free travel

 Denmark passport holders enjoy visa-free or visa-on-arrival access to 172 countries, including basically all of Europe and the Americas.
 As one of the richest countries on earth, Denmark passport holders also enjoy unfettered access to Europe’s borderless Schengen area.
 Those plans were called into question in 2011, however, when the Danish government suggested cracking down on its borders to keep out “illegal immigrants and organized crime”.
 The EU balked at the proposal, which a newly-elected Danish government scrapped later that year.

 Luxembourg passport holders also enjoy visa-free access to 172 countries around the world.
 However, Luxembourg passports also entitle their owners to visa-on-arrival access in countries like India; Danish passports don’t.
 According to the IMF and World Bank, Luxembourg was either the richest or second richest nation in the world from by purchasing power parity.
 Luxemburgians have maintained a low-profile in the world, which has helped them build one of Europe’s most successful offshore banking centers.

 3. United Kingdom